Best Hearing Aids for Active Lifestyles, Tested and Reviewed by Audiologists

 Can I wear a helmet with hearing aids?

-Yes, you can wear a helmet with hearing aids.
-Styles that sit in your ear, such as CIC or ITC are more comfortable to wear with a helmet.
-You also won’t risk pulling your hearing aids off of your ears when removing your helmet.
-This can be a problem when you wear a helmet with BTE or RIC hearing aids.
+Yes, you can.
+Styles that sit in your ear, such as CIC or ITC, are more comfortable with a helmet.
+You also won’t risk pulling your hearing aids out of your ears when removing your helmet.
+It can be a problem when you wear a helmet with BTE or RIC hearing aids.

 -